Search

 +----+---------+---------+--------------+-----------------+------+

-The router is an optional component that can be used for traffic routing.
+The router can be used for traffic routing.
 For detailed setup and DNS configuration, see Router Installation.
-The router requires a valid Varnish Controller license, loaded in brainz, to work.
-The license file itself requires a router add-on for the router to fully operate.
+The router requires a valid Varnish Controller license, loaded in Brainz, to work.
+Also, the license file requires a router add-on for the router to fully operate.

-The router can be installed on any server.
-Do note that depending on amount of traffic, this can be quite resources intensive when it comes to CPU usage.
+The router can be installed on any server and, depending on the amount of traffic, it can be quite resource-intensive when it comes to CPU usage.

 # Install and start the router